Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Methods

-While data augmentation may introduce a regularization effect, naively training with augmented data does not necessarily account for noise introduced in the augmented examples.
+\textbf{Data Augmentation Consistency:} While data augmentation may introduce a regularization effect, naively training with augmented data does not necessarily account for noise introduced in the augmented examples.
 To balance learning from the examples while not overfitting to the small number of supervised samples, the model must learn to be robust to small changes in input examples.
+We thus investigate the effect of using a consistency loss \cite{xie2019unsupervised, Athiwaratkun2019ThereAM} for few-shot training which enforces consistency between the original and round-trip translated documents with respect to the original summary.
+Let $x = \{x_1,x_2,...,x_i,...,x_n\}$ be a source document with $n$ words and $N$ sentences, where $x_i$ represents the $i$-th word in $x$.
+It could also be represented as $\{s_1,s_2,...,s_j,...,s_N\}$, where $s_t$ represents the $j$-th sentence in $x$.
+The corresponding target summary $y$ contains $m$ words and $M$ sentences, and $y_i$ denotes the $i$-th token of $y$.
+Standard training, used in the above sections, minimizes the negative log-likelihood loss using supervised teacher forcing \cite{williams1989learning}, which we label $L_{sup}$:

-We thus investigate the effect of using a consistency loss for few-shot training by building off of ideas in Unsupervised Data Augmentation (UDA) \citep{xie2019unsupervised}.
-In our formulation, the output distribution given an augmented example should not diverge much from the distribution given the original document with teacher forcing so that the model learns to be resilient to small perturbations.
+where $f(\cdot|\cdot,\theta)$ represents the distribution among the vocabulary predicted by our model with parameter $\theta$.
+In our formulation, the output (summary) distribution given an augmented (round-trip translated) example should not diverge much from the distribution given the original document, with teacher forcing, so that the model learns to be resilient to small perturbations.
 Let $\hat{x}$ be a paraphrase of input document $x$ generated via round-trip translation as described in the previous section.
 In addition to the supervised loss $ L_{sup}(x,y)$, we introduce another loss $L_{cons}(x,\hat{x},y)$:

-where $KL$ is the KL divergence, which penalizes the loss if the probability distribution of the output using the original input is far from the distribution using the round-trip translated input document.
-As in \citet{xie2019unsupervised}, the gradient does not backpropagate through the model for the distribution of the original input while it does propagate through to the round-trip translated input.
-As a result, the total loss $L'$ for training with consistency is:
+where $KL$ is the KL divergence, which penalizes the model if the probability distribution of the output using the original input is far from the distribution using the round-trip translated input document.
+Following \citet{xie2019unsupervised}, the gradient does not backpropagate through the model for the distribution of the original input while it does propagate through to the round-trip translated input.
+The total loss $L'$ for training with consistency then is: